Mar 16-25, 2018

 Teacher: Yeo Sin Fatt

 What is Satipatthana Sutta?

-Satipatthana Sutta is a more advanced 10-day silent meditation course in Vipassana with increased focus on "awareness".
+Satipatthana Sutta is a more advanced 10-day silent meditation course in Vipassana with increased focus on 'awareness'.
 The technique and meditation schedule is the same as the regular course, but the evening discourse by SN Goenka is different.
 Eligibility for the course requires at least three 10-day sits and a vigilant adherence to the tenets of Vipassana.
-To quality for the course practically meant living a semi-monk life.
+To qualify for the course practically meant living a semi-monk life.

 Declined in Kathmandu

 I was previously declined for my application at the Kathmandu center for not being able to do the entire 2-hour daily meditation, even though I meditated daily.
 I could have taken the regular course again, but I felt the need to move on to Satipatthana.
 Still, if I were declined again for Satipathana, I would apply for the regular course again...and again.
 I need my Vipassana every 6 months as a way to put me back in alignment.
 To date, it would be nearly 3 years since my last.
 I was just glad all over, and I'm more than willing to tie-up all the loose ends in the Philippines to make the move to Malaysia.